fabiojbg/ChatGPT-Discord-Bot/README.md

 # chatGPTDiscordBot
 This is a very complete chatGPT bot for Discord capable of keeping the conversation history.
 In fact, the bot keeps the most conversation history supported for the model.
 For example: if the 'gpt-3.5-turbo' model is being used, the bot will keep the most conversation history that consumes up to the 4096 tokens supported by the model.
-In fact, the bot saves some tokens for the bot responses, this can be set in the in the parameter TOKENS_TO_RESERVE_FOR_COMPLETION in the .env file.
+In fact, the bot saves some tokens for the bot responses, this can be set in the parameter TOKENS_TO_RESERVE_FOR_COMPLETION in the .env file.

 By default, this Bot uses the 'gpt-3.5-turbo' openAI model.